Skip to main content

 ReferenceSoftware Lifecycle ProcessRequiredFulfilledEvidence/Comments

-6.1Establish software maintenance planTRUE☑Software maintenance documented in R-TF-012-023 and GP-012 procedures.
+6.1Establish software maintenance planTRUE☑Software maintenance documented in R-TF-012-023 Software Development Plan and GP-012 procedures.
 Plan includes feedback handling (GP-007 Post-market surveillance), problem resolution (GP-023), modification procedures, release management.
 Post-market activities documented in R-TF-007-001 PMS Plan.
-Documented in procedures and post-market surveillance documentation.

 6.2.1Develop and document procedures for receiving feedbackTRUE☑Feedback procedures established in GP-007 Post-market surveillance and GP-021 Complaints and incident management (referenced in GP-013).
 Feedback channels include customer support, complaint forms, post-market surveillance.
 Procedures documented